 Wendy complained that she'd lost out on the interest on her savings she'd had to rely on and was very upset and distressed by what had happened.

 What we said

-We looked at what had happened and what J&M IFA Ltd had done to try and put things right.
+We looked at what had happened and what the financial adviser had done to try and put things right.
 They had apologised and offered Wendy £50 as a gesture of goodwill.
 But we didn't think that this adequately reflected either the loss to Wendy on her savings, or the upset she'd been caused.

 We decided to uphold Wendy's complaint and told the business to compensate her.
 The loss of interest came to just over £100, but we rounded this up to £200 to take into account the upset and distress the situation had caused her.